 What's the process for determining the rating a platform achieves?

 We recently published the star ratings in February.
-The process we follow is consistent across all wealth products and we believe it's also stringent and transparent.
+The process we follow is consistent across all wealth products and we believe it is also stringent and transparent.
 There's three steps to this process define, score, then rate.
-To define a product we must understand not only the total universe but also what we deem to be the included population.
+To define a product we must understand not only the total universe but what we deem to be the included population.
 For platforms we follow the definition used by the FCA for retail platforms.
 Therefore we do not include providers who only promote their own funds.

 Talks us through what the core criteria are.

-Core criteria is criteria that we feel all high quality platform products must include.
-For Defaqto we include core criteria for four stars and five stars, therefore a product can achieve a sufficiently high score to achieve 5 stars, but if it does not include all the criteria for 4 stars and 5 stars then it will only achieve a 3 star rating.
+Core criteria is criteria that we feel all high quality products must include.
+For Defaqto we include core criteria for four stars and five stars, therefore a product can achieve a sufficiently high score to achieve 5 stars, but if it does not include the criteria for 4 stars and 5 stars then it will only achieve a 3 star rating.
 An example of this would be where a particular platform does not include a personal pension or SIPP as a tax wrapper.
 If it does not include a personal pension then it can only achieve a 3 star maximum.

 How do you score criteria?

 We score criteria by using a methodology called Data Numerical Analysis, or DNA.
 There's two ways in which we conduct the DNA analysis.
 The first method is whether or not a feature is available on a yes/no basis.
 If a feature is available, you score 5 DNA.
 And if it's not available, 1 DNA.
 A typical example would be the availability of an ISA wrapper.
 If it is available, 5 DNA, and if it's not, 1 DNA.
 The other approach is coverage.
 So we could for example measure the range of investments available on a platform.
 The more types of investments that are available, the higher the score you would obtain and of course, that would still be within the one and five range.
 It's just that we would deploy a range of scores form one through to five, as opposed to an either or.